WannaCry Scenario: Hospital Emergency

 Investigation Clues:

 • Clue 1 (Minute 5): Network monitoring systems show an unprecedented surge in SMB traffic across hospital subnets.
-IT Administrator Brian Martinez reports, “We’re seeing automated scanning on port 445 from multiple infected workstations - this isn’t normal user behavior, it’s rapid worm propagation.”
+The Network Administrator reports, “We’re seeing automated port 445 scanning from multiple infected workstations – this isn’t normal user behavior, it’s rapid worm propagation.”

 • Clue 2 (Minute 10): Security logs reveal successful exploitation of EternalBlue vulnerability (MS17-010) on legacy Windows 7 systems connected to patient monitoring equipment.
 The worm is spreading autonomously without user interaction – every unpatched system is vulnerable.